ripanmukherjee/Robotic-Greeter/Installation_Documents/README.rst

 Please follow all step by step and you can also download the PDF or WORD file.

+Note: This project is developed on a Linux System (Ubuntu), so, it is advisable to use Linux for this project.

 1. UbuntuAPP_UbuntuOS_Installation_ : A tutorial on how to install the Ubuntu OS along with Windows 10 and how to install Ubuntu APP on Windows 10.

 |